15-day Canada Cruise

 15 day cruise/tour - October 6, 2015

-Royal Caribbean's Serenade of the Seas - NEW!
+Royal Caribbean's Serenade of the Seas - LIMITED SPACE!

 Dr. S. Michael Wilcox

 Special Guest Educator